andrewmloop/poor-jimmy-rust/README.md

 Poor Jimmy is a Discord music bot written in Rust.
 This project is a re-write of the [existing Poor Jimmy written with Typescript](https://github.com/andrewmloop/poor-jimmy).
 This Discord bot utilizes Serenity, a powerful and flexible library for interacting with the Discord API, the Songbird library for handling audio playback, and Tokio for an asychronous runtime.

 The main objectives of this project are:
-- Learn the Rust programming language
+- Get hands on experience with the Rust programming language
 - Explore containerization
-- Explore cloud hosting

 ## Dependencies